simonw/datasette/docs/json_api.rst

 ``?_nocount=1``
     Disable the ``select count(*)`` query used on this page - a count of ``None`` will be returned instead.

-``?_trace=1``
-    Turns on tracing for this page: SQL queries executed during the request will be gathered and included in the response, either in a new ``"_traces"`` key for JSON responses or at the bottom of the page if the response is in HTML.

-    The structure of the data returned here should be considered highly unstable and very likely to change.

 .. _expand_foreign_keys: